zhirongzhong/PCLSSN/README.md

 ## Overview

-PCLSSN is a deep learning framework for Remaining Useful Life (RUL) prediction that architecturally enforces physical consistency constraints in neural networks.
+PCLSSN is a deep learning method for Remaining Useful Life (RUL) prediction that architecturally enforces physical consistency constraints in neural networks.

 ## Installation